D o you want to learn all about sponsored content? And how to use it to monetize your blog?

 If sponsored posts become your seventh or eighth way of monetizing your blog, you might want to hold off on accepting them.
 Each one of these monetization channels can bring you a good income.
 However, if your site is filled with them, your readers will be turned off.

-Here’s an example from Effortless Gent that is on the border of being too much advertising, especially on a small laptop screen:
+Here’s another of the sponsored content examples from Effortless Gent that is on the border of being too much advertising, especially on a small laptop screen:

-If you’re counting, that’s four separate ads on a single blog post.
+If you’re counting, that’s four separate blog advertisements on a single post.

 There’s nothing worse than navigating to a site with affiliate links, ads in the sidebar, inline ads throughout each post, and in the footers.
 It distracts from your message and reduces the trust your readers have in you.